-“Living a connected life ultimately is about setting boundaries, spending less time and energy hustling and winning over people who don’t matter, and seeing the value of working on cultivating connection with family and close friends.” ― Brené Brown, Daring Greatly
+“Living a connected life ultimately is about setting boundaries, spending less time and energy hustling and winning over people who don’t matter, and seeing the value of working on cultivating connection with family and close friends.” ― Brené Brown, Daring Greatly (buy the book!)

 I want to be one of those people who lives a rich life, surrounded by love and people.

 This may be the season that you change your entertaining habits, and even some friendships (it doesn’t mean you dump the friends, you just change the boundaries), and you create a goal of making new connections.

 An example might be instead of doing casual pizza every Friday night, maybe invite 2 or 3 people over for a sit-down meal.

 Or making an Epic Charcuterie Board and make this the main dish.
 Remember you don’t have to do it all; ask guests to bring a dish!

 Recently at a party I offered to help by bringing one of my favorite salads that everyone loves, Asian Chicken Cranberry Salad.